-Kendra is a member of the EEWC-Christian Feminism Today Executive Council, where she represents the Southwest.
-She is coauthor, with Melanie Springer Mock, of another blog, Ain’t I a Woman: De/Constructing Christian Images.
+Kendra has served on the EEWC-Christian Feminism Today Executive Counci She is coauthor of the blog, Ain’t I a Woman: De/Constructing Christian Images, also with Melanie.

 “In my spare time,” Kendra writes, “I enjoy playing ball with my yellow Labrador retriever, Pippi, reading fiction or memoir, and practicing yoga.”
-Many of Kendra’s articles and book reviews appear on the EEWC-Christian Feminism Today website and can be accessed through the search box on the home page.
+Many of Kendra’s articles and book reviews appear on Christian Feminism Today.

 Melanie Springer Mock

-Melanie is also the other half of the writing team Ain’t I a Woman: De/Constructing Christian Images, taking turns with Kendra Irons in posting thought-provoking, challenging, funny, and always engaging posts several times a week.
-Like Kendra, Melanie serves on the EEWC-Christian Feminism Today Executive Council, where she represents the Northwest.
-Among Melanie’s articles accessible through our EEWC-CFT website are “God’s Gift of Motherhood Comes in Different Ways” and “Celebrating Title IX as God’s Good Gift.
+Melanie and Kendra are the writing team of the Ain’t I a Woman: De/Constructing Christian Images blog, posting thought-provoking, challenging, funny, and always engaging posts several times a week.
+Like Kendra, Melanie has served on the EEWC-Christian Feminism Today Executive Council.
+Among Melanie’s articles on Christian Feminism Today are “God’s Gift of Motherhood Comes in Different Ways” and “Celebrating Title IX as God’s Good Gift.

 In addition to writing and teaching, Melanie’s interests include hanging out with her kids, reading good books, watching television, and long-distance running.